The Scout Association: Award scheme

-The previous Programme Zones have been replaced by three themes, being "outdoor and adventure", "world" and "skills".
-It is recommended for all sections that about 50% of the programme be devoted to outdoor and adventure skills and activities.
-The structure of Challenge Badges and Chief Scout's Awards has been retained but the content has been revised and made "more challenging".
-Beavers have to earn six Challenge Badges to Gain the Bronze Chief Scout's Award, Cubs seven for the Silver and Scouts nine for the Gold.
-The final three awards, The Chief Scout's Platinum and Diamond Awards and The King's Scout Award are available in the Explorer Scout and Scout Network sections.
-These three awards build on the requirements of The Duke of Edinburgh's Award at Bronze, Silver and Gold level respectively, consisting of a period of time volunteering in the local community, a prolonged physical activity, the advancement of a skill and the undertaking an expedition, allowing a participant to achieve both the DofE and the Scout award at the same time.
+The final three awards, The Chief Scout's Platinum and Diamond Awards and The King's Scout Award are available in the build on the requirements of The Duke of Edinburgh's Award at Bronze, Silver and Gold level respectively, consisting of a period of time volunteering in the local community, a prolonged physical activity, the advancement of a skill and the undertaking an expedition, allowing a participant to achieve both the DofE and the Scout award at the same time.
+Mencap's Bronze, Silver and Gold Gateway Awards are available as an alternative to the DofE awards for those with learning disabilities.
 In addition, these three awards do not have to be completed in order and participants can skip straight to a specific award, although additional work is involved.
 Achieving The King's Scout Award is seen as a significant event on a national scale; recipients of the award are invited to join the St George's Day service at Windsor Castle the year after completing the scheme and parade before The King or his representative, usually a member of the Royal Family.